Baboy PHPigs

 Where to Find Each Breed

 Commercial genetics (Large White, Landrace, Duroc) concentrate in Central Luzon and CALABARZON, where most integrators and multiplier farms operate.
 In the Visayas, Cebu and Bohol lean toward native pigs and native crosses for lechon.
-Mindanao is expanding fast, with Davao, SOCCSKSARGEN, and Bukidnon adding commercial hog capacity.
+Mindanao is expanding fast, with Davao, SOCCSKSARGEN, and Bukidnon adding commercial pig capacity.

 Each breed page includes pricing history, trait data, and expert guides to help you pick the right breed for your setup.